ontodev/droid/README.md

 DROID is in early development and is designed to work on Unix (Linux, macOS) systems.

+## DROID and Docker

+DROID can be configured to run processes in Docker containers that are dedicated to particular project pranches (see below for configuration options).
+Note that if you are enabling Docker you should run DROID with root privileges by using the `sudo` command when starting it, otherwise you may run into filesystem permissions-related issues since DROID needs to share volumes between the containers and the host.

 ## GitHub App Authentication

 DROID uses a GitHub App to authenticate on behalf of a logged in github user (see: [Identifying and authorizing users for GitHub Apps](https://docs.github.com/en/free-pro-team@latest/developers/apps/identifying-and-authorizing-users-for-github-apps)).